named-data/ndn-cxx/docs/code-style.rst

         #include "util/random.hpp"

 3.4.
-Include statements should be sorted and grouped.
-Sorted by their hierarchical position in the system with low level files included first.
+Include statements should be grouped.
+Same-project headers should be included first.
 Leave an empty line between groups of include statements.
+Sorted alphabetically within a group.

     .. code-block:: c++

+        #include "detail/pending-interest.hpp"
+        #include "util/random.hpp"

         #include <fstream>
         #include <iomanip>

         #include <boost/lexical_cast.hpp>
         #include <boost/regex.hpp>

-        #include "detail/pending-interest.hpp"
-        #include "util/random.hpp"

 3.5.
 Types that are local to one file only can be declared inside that file.